NannyML/nannyml/docs/tutorials/setting_up/preparing_your_data.rst

 Metadata for multiclass classification
 =======================================

-We'll use a sample data set for this guide.
+We'll use a sample dataset for this guide.
 The dataset describes a machine learning model that tries to predict the most appropriate product for new customers applying for a credit card.
 You can read more about it on the :ref:`dataset introduction page<dataset-synthetic-multiclass>`.